Virginia Tech® home

 • Puncture-resistant: Designed to protect the mid-sole of the foot where sharp objects can pierce or penetrate the sole.

-• Slip-resistant: Slip-resistant footwear refers to some slip-resistant shoes that meet ASTM F1677 standards.
+• Slip-resistant: Slip-resistant footwear refers to slip-resistant shoes that are designed to meet ASTM F1677 standards.
 Their anti-skid soles have a designed pattern tread for added friction on slippery floors contaminated (i.e. wet, oily, and/or greasy).
 The soles are typically made of synthetic rubber.
 Foodwear meeting the requirements of ASTM F1677 will be marked as such.
 Workers in healthcare, food service, or other professions commonly wear shoes meeting this standard.
 Note: many types of safety footwear provide general slip-resistant soles, such as tennis shoes, clogs, or hiking boots.
 Footwear rated specifically for slippery surfaces (ASTM F1677) may be assigned by the employer based on worksite conditions.

-Leg guards: Usually made of lightweight metal, and designed to cover the knee, shin, and top of the foot from impact or abrasions.
-Typically worn during jackhammering operations, for example.
+• Leg guards: Usually made of lightweight metal, and designed to cover the knee, shin, and top of the foot from impact or abrasions.
+Typically worn during jack-hammering operations, for example.

-Waders: Provide water-proof protection for the feet, legs, and/or lower torso.
+• Waders: Provide water-proof protection for the feet, legs, and/or lower torso.

-Chaps: Provides protection to upper and lower legs.
+• Chaps: Provides protection to upper and lower legs.
 Usually hazard/task-specific.

 • Chain saw chaps are made of multiple layers of cut-resistant fabric, which is designed to jam the chain saw chain and stop the cutting action before it reaches your skin.